 This optional spending account is a fully refundable program is operated by the Oneonta Auxiliary Services (OAS).
 Your payment places a cash balance for purchasing convenience on your College ID/Dining Card.
 Dragon Dollars cannot be accessed for cash advances.
 If you return merchandise purchased with Dragon Dollars, credit will be placed on your account.
 Cash refunds for returns will not be issued.
 All purchases made with Dragon Dollars are subject to sales tax where applicable.

 Your balance will automatically be carried forward from semester to semester.
-Refund of any unused balance over $10 can be requested only at the end of the semester or upon separation from the College.
+Refund of any unused balance less a $10 processing fee can be requested only at the end of the semester or upon separation from the College.
 All Dragon Dollar refunds are subject to a $10 processing fee.
 Balances less than $5 after the processing fee will NOT be refunded.
 You need to provide a written request to the ID/Dining Card Office or to firstname.lastname@example.org.
 The written request must include your name, A0 number, home address, balance to be refunded, and your signature.
 If submitting via email, the request must be sent from your College at Oneonta email account.
 Balances not requested within 90 days after separation from the College will be forfeited.

 Management of your account is easy using EZadd.oneonta.edu.
 You can review your account activity over the last six months on a 24 hours 7 day a week basis.
 You can also add to your account at any time.